halbgut/rss-o-bot/README.md

 ## TODO

-* Implement genKeys action
+* remove dist from the repo
-* Implement tests for remote & server
+* use XHR for remote/server
+* use typescript
+* upgrade rx
 * Document the installation options somewhere else
 * Test the docker container
 * Completions
-* add ramda
-* use typescript
-* upgrade rx